hazelcast/hazelcast/docs/design/sql/14-automatic-query-resubmission.md

 We should avoid checking the error message or exception instance.
 The client-side logic must remain simple so that it can be easily ported to other clients in the future.

+#### SQL commands that are queries, but don't start with SELECT

+It's possible that a read-only statement doesn't start with `SELECT`.
+For example, it can start with a comment, or with the `WITH` keyword for a common table expression.
+For the sake of simplicity, we don't resubmit them in the `RETRY_SELECTS` mode for now.

 ### Testing Criteria